• Skip to Content

 Fang-Yu Li, Associate Professor of Chinese Language and Culture

-Mariam Manzur-Leiva, Instructor of Spanish Language and Literature
+Mariam Manzur-Leiva, Adjunct Instructor of Spanish Language and Literature

 Nova Myhill, Professor of English and Theater, Dance, and Performance Studies/Director of Theater, Dance, and Performance Studies

-José Alberto Portugal, Professor of Spanish Language and Literature/PepsiCo Professorship/Co-Chair of the Faculty
+José Alberto Portugal, Professor of Spanish Language and Literature/PepsiCo Professorship

-Amy Reid, Professor of French Language and Literature/Director of Gender Studies/Chair of the Faculty
+Amy Reid, Professor of French Language and Literature (on leave)

 Wendy Sutherland, Professor of German and Black European and Diaspora Studies